Insights and Updates

 Divide your actual DSO by your average payment terms to get your DSO Efficiency Ratio.
 A ratio of 1.0-1.15 is excellent.
 1.15-1.30 is acceptable.
 Above 1.50 is a cash flow problem that compounds over time.

-It can point to several things: customers paying late, collections following up too slowly, lenient credit policies at onboarding, or invoice errors triggering disputes.
-Act immediately if DSO exceeds your terms by 50% or more, or if more than 20% of AR is aging past 60 days.
+It can point to customers paying late, collections following up too slowly, lenient credit policies at onboarding, or invoice errors triggering disputes.
+Act if DSO exceeds your terms by 50% or more, or if more than 20% of AR is aging past 60 days.

 Published December 5, 2025 | Jordan Esbin, Founder and CEO, Credit Pulse